hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 **NSYNTH Pitch Detection** – Multiclass categorization of a single note into one of 88 pitch classes, and 12 chromas.
 Evaluated using pitch accuracy and chroma accuracy, as per CREPE.

 <p></p>
+### Secret Tasks
+Part of our interest in developing a generic embedding is their use on tasks where few data are available.
+As such, secret tasks will have a special emphasis on low-resource and/or underrepresented domains.

+<p></p>
 ## Rules